morewings/react-omni-provider/README.md

 ### After

-React Omni Provider allows to use just one Provider component instead.
+React Omni Provider allows you to use just one Provider component instead.
 You can provide a list of used providers as an array.
 Providers are applied from left to right.
-So the first item in list becomes the first wrapper.
+So the first item in the list becomes the first wrapper.

 ```tsx
 import { OmniProvider } from 'react-omni-provider';